Brendan Fletcher: Career

 Fletcher has made a number of collaborations with director Uwe Boll starting with his 2002 film Heart of America, and portraying mass murderer Bill Williamson in the director's controversial Rampage trilogy.
 He had a recurring guest role on the Western drama series Hell on Wheels, and appeared in a supporting role on the crime drama Cardinal.
 He appeared in the critically lauded 2015 Western film The Revenant alongside Leonardo DiCaprio and Tom Hardy.

 Fletcher has received numerous accolades for his work, having received a total of 4 Gemini Award nominations, 4 Leo Award nominations, and 2 Genie Award nominations.
 He has won 2 Geminis, 1 Leo, and 1 Genie.

 In September 2018, Fletcher portrayed Stanley Dover in the seventh season of Arrow.

-Personal life

-Fletcher resides in Vancouver, British Columbia, and is a supporter of the Vancouver Canucks.
-He is in a relationship with actress Sara Thompson.
+In 2021, Fletcher portrayed Arlen Scarlett in the TV series Joe Pickett.